dali-lab/build/milestones/week04/index.md

 ---
 layout: page
-title: Step 3
+title: Week 4
 published: true
 ---

 ## Grayscales, Code Scaffolding

-Create greyscales for each main interaction and screen, and conduct rapid user testing to validate design solutions.
+Create Grayscales™ for each main interaction and screen, and conduct rapid user testing to validate design solutions.
 Setup initial code scaffolding with tools and frameworks chosen.

 ### PM:
-* [ ] Set up a time for Team dinner/actitivty
+* [ ] Set up a time for Team dinner/activity
 * [ ] Evaluate progress and milestones to-date
 * [ ] Define milestones for next three weeks
 * [ ] Gather all content/data from the partner